linas/atomspace-ipfs/README.md

    (lost Atom inserts, deletes, or lost changes of TruthValues or other Values.)
  * Unsafe access to _atomspace_cid from multiple threads.
- * Potential crashes if user manipulates non-existant Atoms.(?)
+ * Potential crashes if user manipulates non-existent Atoms.(?)
  * Atom removal is a particularly heavy-weight operation, due to heavy interaction with incoming sets.